 8. Injury Case Mediation and/or Arbitration

-Once all or most of the information from the discovery has been collected, both sides' lawyers will generally start trying to reach a settlement again.
-This process is known as .
+Once all or most of the information from discovery has been collected, both sides' lawyers will generally start trying to reach a settlement again.
+This process is known as an alternative dispute resolution.
 It is kind of a “now you know what you are up against” situation.
 Sometimes the lawyers can settle a case just by talking among themselves, sometimes they can't.

 If you have been injured as the result of someone's negligence, you should seek financial compensation for the damages they have caused.
 It is not fair for one family to bear the financial burden caused by another person.
 In fact, it is your right to recover.

 We have been working for your years to build a reputation of trust and hard work.
 We do not settle with insurance companies easily.
-Call us today to schedule a free consultation.
-We look forward to hearing from you and guiding you through the complex process of filing a personal injury claim.
+Call us today at (727) 451-6900.
+We look forward to hearing from you.

 *The above information was written and reviewed by either Attorney Matthew Dolman or another injury lawyer at the Dolman Law Group Accident Injury Lawyers, PA which has a combined 90 plus years of experience practicing Florida personal injury law.
 Matthew Dolman himself has been practicing personal injury law in Clearwater and St. Petersburg for the last fifteen (15) years.
 The information provided comes from extensive research and years of experience trying legal cases in courtrooms throughout Florida.